Northside, Cincinnati: Culture

 The neighborhood's popular Fourth of July celebrations, which include the Northside Fourth of July Parade and the Northside Rock and Roll Carnival draw citizens from across the region.

-Northside's community includes an urban garden co-op that provides "access to healthy food for all residents of the community," as well as a volunteer bicycle co-op that promotes and provides cycling to residents.
+Northside's community includes an urban garden co-op as well as a volunteer bicycle co-op that promotes cycling to residents.
 To combat crime Northside's community replaced a troubled corner with two "green" homes.
-Northside is bordered by the neighborhoods of Clifton, Mount Airy, Spring Grove Village, College Hill, and Westwood.